Bristol Bay Fishing Lodge

 Guides: Experienced guides are well-versed in the fishing and the area.
 Guides prepare a shore lunch each day.
 The owner, who is also the head guide, has his Wilderness First Responder and Coast Guard licenses.

-Equipment: Fly and spin fishing gear—rods, reels, flies, etc. Waders and boots are available for you to use, but please request sizes ahead of time.
+Equipment: Use of fly and spin fishing gear—rods, reels, flies, etc. Waders and boots are available for you to use.

 Fish Care: The Lodge provides vacuum-packed fish care for up to 25 pounds of your catch.